Explore what truly matters to you in a safe and supportive space.

 For children, the number of sessions will vary based on their individual needs and progress.
 Some may benefit from a brief series, while others might need more ongoing support.
 We’ll regularly review their progress to ensure we’re meeting their goals and adjust the pace accordingly, always focusing on your child’s well-being.

-Yes, I’m happy to work either face-to-face or online.
-When online, I prefer Zoom because it is the most GDPR compliant platform.
+• Yes, I’m happy to work either face-to-face or online.
+When online, I prefer Zoom.

 • Humanistic Therapy: Focusing on creating a safe, empathetic, and non-judgmental space to explore your thoughts and feelings.

-• Cognitive Behavioural Therapy (CBT): Helping you identify and challenge unhelpful thought patterns and behaviours.
+• Cognitive Behavioural Therapy (CBT): Helping you identify and challenge unhelpful thought patterns and behaviours, including third wave of CBT : Acceptance and Commitment Therapy ( ACT).

 • Psychodynamic Therapy: Exploring how past experiences may be influencing your present emotions and behaviours.